 A hot dog shack that fans of "Breaking Bad" may recognize, the Dog House Drive-In keeps things simple and cheap.
 Foot-long hot dogs with cheese are $3.70, corn dogs are $1.55, and shakes start at $2.49.
 The grilled dogs are split, and topped with cheese, chili, and onions before being served on a fresh bun.

 Crif Dogs serves all-beef, beef and pork, or veggie dogs topped with an assortment of condiments and sauces -- and lays claim to being "New York's No. 1 Weiner."
-A few signature concoctions fit the budget at $4.95, including the jon-jon deragon, a pork and beef hot dog topped with cream cheese, scallions, and everything bagel seeds.
+Its eponymous Crif Dog and New Yorker dogs both check in at less than $5, while other signature concoctions are in the $5.50 to $6.50 range, including the jon-jon deragon, a pork and beef hot dog topped with cream cheese, scallions, and everything bagel seeds.
 As a side note, if you visit at night, you may notice that people seem to disappear from the restaurant.
 The phone booth inside this hot dog hotspot is actually the door to speakeasy bar PDT.

 Known as the "O" by locals, Essie's Original Hot Dog Shop sells hot dogs for $4, which may seem pricey.
 But toppings, including mustard, relish, onions, mayonnaise, pickles, chili, sauerkraut, and ketchup, are free.
-Cheese is 98 cents a slice.
+Cheese dogs are $5.
 Hungry diners can save by purchasing a second hot dog for 25 percent off every day from 10 a.m. to 10 p.m.

 Related: Homemade Sauces Made Easy

-Close to Centennial Park and Vanderbilt University, Cori's DogHouse features an expansive menu and no item costs more than $4.25.
-More than 30 different signature hot dogs are offered, distinguished by region of inspiration, and each is less than $4.
+Close to Centennial Park and Vanderbilt University, Cori's DogHouse features an expansive menu.
+More than 30 different signature hot dogs are offered, distinguished by region of inspiration, and each is $4.19.
 Opened in 2009, Cori's has quickly become a local favorite.